VirulentArc/ScriptCards/Spell Book Manager/readme.md

 - A Roll20 Pro account with Mod/API access.
 - ScriptCards installed.
-- ScriptCards 3.0.22 or newer is recommended.
+- ScriptCards 3.0.22 or newer is required.
+If Roll20 One-Click has an older ScriptCards version, install ScriptCards manually before using Spell Book Manager.
 - The official D&D 5E 2014 by Roll20 character sheet.
 - One or more spell source characters whose names begin with `SBM_`.

-The script creates and uses handouts for settings and spell descriptions.
-No manual handout creation is required.

 ---